NORTHERN WARBLERS AND MORE IN

 At the time of this trip the aggressive experienced males, which are in their brightest plumage, provide abundant photo opportunities in their breeding habitats, especially because of all the migrants of the same species around which may take over their food-rich territories.
 And the local habitats we visit have plenty of beautiful little scenes we will work with.
 At the other migrant hot spots, the vegetation is nowhere near as nice and many of the males are only in partial breeding plumage.
 Plus no calls are allowed, and no trees can be pruned.
 This is best policy at those locations because of the crowds.
 But at the locations we will be at during these workshops there will not be any other people birding or doing any photography, and rarely anyone in the area.

 On our peninsula, my alarm call system is completely harmless to the birds.
 During the workshop dates, none of the local breeding songbirds are nest building yet.
-All potential predator hawks or owls are busy getting their nesting cycles going and they cannot nest on the peninsula because there is too great a density of breeding and migrant songbirds that drive them away.
+All potential predator hawks or owls are busy getting their nesting cycles going and there is too great a density of breeding and migrant songbirds that drive them away.
 There is so much food around that the songbirds have plenty of energy to devote to inter-species flock communication and mobbing activity.
 We take advantage of this natural behavior and the local birds are so familiar with going to the open perches they gain the confidence of the migrants.
 And the locals have had successful nesting cycles for many years.